tleadmember/fall2023-robkine/README.md

 # fall2023-robkine
 Multipart project in the course MEGN544 Robot Mechanics: Kinematics, Dynamics, and Control in Fall 2023 at the Colorado School of Mines.

+The main goal of the project is to implement a robot arm controller (for an ABB arm model) to trace the letters "CSM" (standing for Colorado School of Mines) with the level of accuracy and complexity achievable within one semester.

 The project is completed using MATLAB with Simulink.
 MATLAB code files are available upon requests to huynh@mines.edu.

-Part 1: transform from 2D points for the a trajectory resembling the letters CSM (standing for Colorado School of Mines) to 3D points and plot those 3D points with local coordinates, where the x-axis points at the next point in the trajectory.
+Part 1: transform from 2D points for the a trajectory resembling the letters CSM to 3D points and plot those 3D points with local coordinates, where the x-axis points at the next point in the trajectory.

 Part 2: start using MATLAB Simulink to trace the CSM 3D points, stopping at each point, with a sample controller already given by the instructor, using theta and theta dot error feedback with PID gains.